Rick Middleton (American football)

-Richard Ray Middleton (born November 28, 1951 in Delaware, Ohio) is a former American football player who played linebacker in the National Football League from 1974 through 1978.
+Richard Ray Middleton (born November 28, 1951) is an American former professional football player who was a linebacker in the National Football League (NFL) from 1974 through 1978.
 He attended Rutherford B. Hayes High School (Delaware, Ohio) and played college football at the Ohio State University.

 He is now a High School History/Psychology/Government Teacher at Olentangy High School.